 What Should I Do If Windows Doesn’t See The Second Hard Disk?

+Read how to fix the problem when Windows can’t see another hard disk connected to a computer or laptop.
 This article continues the topic of data recovery with connecting of a hard disk from one computer to another PC, which we started in our article “How to connect a desktop hard drive to a laptop or another computer.”

 Sometimes after reinstalling the system or updating it to Windows 10, the computer won’t “see” an additional hard drive or the other disk partition.
 This problem can be solved in several easy ways.
 Besides, using these methods you can get rid of the problems of having the second hard disk which you can see in BIOS but which is “invisible” in Windows Explorer.

 If the other hard disk is connected but you can’t see it even in BIOS – which is often the case after various operations involving PC equipment or connecting another HDD, we recommend checking if all connections are made properly.

 In this case, you can get rid of the problem by using Windows integrated utility, Disk Management that comes with all Windows-type operating systems.
 In order to find it, press Win+R and in the window that appears, type in diskmgmt.msc, then click OK.

 After a brief initialization, a disk management window appears.
 You should go down to the bottom of the window.
 There may be storage media with properties “No data.
 Not initialized.”
 It can happen when an HDD or SSD is not shown.
 If a partition is not shown on an HDD, there will be a line next to it, “Unallocated.”